The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 For comparison, the colored points/bands in Fig.~\ref{fig:mmp} (bottom left) show observational inferences of $\Mstar(z)$ in MW/M31-mass galaxies.
-Using a fit for the SFR main sequence to observational data of star-forming galaxies, \citet{Leitner12} constructed mass growth histories, finding that galaxies of $\Mstar(z = 0) \sim 10^{11}$ reached 10 per cent of their final mass at $z \approx 2$ (10.4 Gyr ago), and 50 per cent of their final mass at $z \sim 1.1$ (8.2 Gyr ago).
-These values are broadly consistent with our LG-like hosts, though they are earlier than our typical isolated host, but our hosts have somewhat lower $\Mstar(z = 0)$ than in \citet{Leitner12}, so this may not be surprising. \cite{Behroozi13c} used the Bolshoi DM-only (DMO) simulations combined with abundance matching to observed stellar mass functions; they found that galaxies with $\Mthm = 10^{12} \Msun$ (similar to our sample) reached 10 per cent and 50 per cent of their final $\Mstar$ around $z \approx 1.6$ and $z \approx 0.8$ ($\approx 9.7$ and $\approx 6.9$ Gyr ago, respectively), which are more consistent with the typical values in our simulations.
+Using a fit for the SFR main sequence to observational data of star-forming galaxies, \citet[][red circles]{Leitner12} constructed mass growth histories, finding that galaxies of $\Mstar(z = 0) \sim 10^{11}$ reached 10 per cent of their final mass at $z \approx 2$ (10.4 Gyr ago), and 50 per cent of their final mass at $z \sim 1.1$ (8.2 Gyr ago).
+These values are broadly consistent with our LG-like hosts, though they are earlier than our typical isolated host, but our hosts have somewhat lower $\Mstar(z = 0)$ than in \citet{Leitner12}, so this may not be surprising.
+In another study, \citet{Papovich15} used abundance matching to find progenitors of MW/M31-mass galaxies, and calculated their stellar mass evolution, taking into account mass loss from stellar evolution.
+Galaxies with $\Mstar(z = 0) = 5\times10^{10} \Msun$ and $\Mstar(z = 0) = 10^{11} \Msun$ (akin to the MW and M31) tend to reach 10 per cent of their final mass around $z \sim 2 - 3$ and 50 per cent around $z \sim 1 - 1.5$, respectively.
+We represent these redshift ranges via the light brown bands in the bottom left panel and note that these results are consistent with the curves for our LG-like hosts.
 More recently, \cite{Hill17} also used abundance matching of stellar mass functions at various redshifts to track MW/M31-mass growth histories \citep[e.g.][]{vanDokkum13}. \cite{Hill17} found 10 per cent mass occurred at $z \sim 1.3 - 1.9$ (8.9 - 10.2 Gyr ago) for $10^{10.5 - 11} \Msun$ galaxies, and 50 per cent mass occurred at $z \sim 0.6 - 0.9$ (5.8 - 7.4 Gyr ago).
-We show this range (which brackets our simulation sample) via two red bands in Fig.~\ref{fig:mmp}, which also broadly agree with our simulation suite, though we note that the typical 50 per cent mass in our simulations occurs slightly later than all of these observational estimates.
+We show this range (which brackets our simulation sample) via two dark red bands in Fig.~\ref{fig:mmp}, which also broadly agree with our simulation suite, though we note that the typical 50 per cent mass in our simulations occurs slightly later than all of these observational estimates.
+Finally, \citet{Behroozi19} (pink triangles) used the Bolshoi-Planck DM-only (DMO) simulation, combined with observed properties of galaxies such as stellar mass functions and SFRs to determine the SFHs of galaxies with $\Mthm = 10^{12} \Msun$ (similar to our sample).
+They found that these galaxies reached 10 per cent and 50 per cent of their final $\Mstar$ around $z \approx 1.3$ and $z \approx 0.7$ ($\approx 8.9$ and $\approx 6.4$ Gyr ago, respectively), which are consistent with the typical values in our simulations.